Austria Judge Takes U.S. Lawyer’s Watch

 Fagan, who was declared in default of the fine last October, turned over two $20 bills, some coins and his wristwatch to the court bailiff as the trial resumed Monday after a more than two-month recess, the Austria Press Agency reported.

-The incident was the latest to rock the trial, which began last June but has been plagued by disruptions, including a defendant who fainted in the courtroom and an expert witness for the prosecution who suffered a nervous breakdown under relentless cross-examination.
+The incident was the latest to rock the on-again, off-again trial, which began last June but has been plagued by disruptions, including a defendant who fainted in the courtroom and an expert witness for the prosecution who suffered a nervous breakdown under relentless cross-examination.

 Seiss briefly reconvened the trial Monday to appoint Helmut Prader as the new court expert to oversee the prosecution’s case after Anton Muhr, the former expert, suffered the breakdown last year.